Thiri-Dae/R-Course/README.md

 #R-Course
-Repo for the Coursera Data Scientist Course
+Repo for the Coursera Data Scientist Course (start date March 2015)

 Contains first **4** courses of the Data Specialization Track thusfar: